Weyaaron/nvim-training/Readme.md

 # To try it out

-As of 2023-08, the version marked as main does support all the currently implemented tasks yet.
-Some tasks are still not fully stable.
-Development will happen on the development branch, using this branch for testing is as of 2023-08 discouraged.

 - Install it using the plugin manager of your choice.
-Packer is tested, if any other fails, please open an issue.
+[Lazy](https://github.com/folke/lazy.nvim) is tested, if any other fails, please open an issue.
 Pinning it to a fixed version is encouraged.
 - Make sure you are in an empty buffer.
 - Run `:Training` to start a session.